jessicaxafranski/learn_about_product/performance_indicators.md

 **KPI (Key performance indicator)**:Key performance indicators (KPIs) are the most critical indicators chosen by a company to measure their desired outcomes.

 **Algorithm**: it is the heart of our indicator.
 The algorithm, or calculation formula, is integral to the indicator as it determines the accuracy of the results, which in turn impacts decision-making

+## Performance

+When comparing results from indicators with different units, you need to standardize the results.

+* Achieving all objectives results in a performance of 100%.
+* Failing to achieve all objectives results in a performance of less than 100%.
+* Exceeding the goal results in a performance of greater than 100%.